Theo2co/adanalysts-template-website/storydata.md

     <div class="narrator-label">Narrator · Data Redditor</div>
     <p>
       We look at the propensity score density AFTER matching.
-      If matching worked, the treated and control curves should overlap strongly— because we deliberately paired each treated unit with a control unit that had a similar probability of treatment.
+      If matching worked, the treated and control curves should overlap strongly - because we deliberately paired each treated unit with a control unit that had a similar probability of treatment.
     </p>
   </div>